hilja/file-batcher/README.md

 }
 ```

-If the file is not Front Matter file, then `goods` will be the file contents verbatim.
+If the file is not Front Matter, then `goods` will be the file contents verbatim.

 **args.actions**